prebid/Prebid.js/publisher-api.md

 If you'd like to customize the key value pairs, you can overwrite the settings as the below example shows. **Note** that once you updated the settings, let your ad ops team know about the change, so they can update the line item targeting accordingly.

+By default, only the winning bid (bid with the highest cpm) will be send to the ad server.
+However, if you would like all bid responses available sent to the ad server, and hold the decision logic in the ad server, you can do that by specifying `alwaysUseBid` in the bidderSetting.
+This can be really useful especially when working with prebid partner not returning a cpm Value (ie: Criteo).

+The bidderSettings object can also be really useful to define your own price bucket function to define the price bucket sent to the ad server.

 There's no need to include the following code if you choose to use the default setting.

 {% highlight js %}

 pbjs.bidderSettings = {
     standard: {
+    	alwaysUseBid: false,
         adserverTargeting: [{
             key: "hb_bidder",
             val: function(bidResponse) {